How Much Does a Home Inspection Cost in 2024?

 • You're buying a fixer-upper or heavily damaged property.

-• You're trying to make your offer more desirable within a very hot market.
-Waiving the inspection is still very risky, so talk with your agent before putting pen to paper.
+• You're trying to make your offer more desirable in a hot market.
+Waiving the inspection are still risky, so talk with your agent before signing.

 Repair contingencies

-Consider a repair contingency, which says you'll perform an inspection but you're only concerned about total repair costs above a certain threshold.
-This shows the seller you're a serious buyer and are only looking for big problems — you won't bail just because the house needs a new front door.
+Instead of waiving a home inspection contingency, consider a repair contingency, which says you'll perform an inspection but are only concerned about total repair costs above a certain threshold.
+This shows the seller you're a serious buyer only looking for big problems — you won't bail just because the house needs new carpet.

-If you include, say, a $5,000 repair contingency in your purchase offer, that means all repairs that you request to be uncovered by the home inspection must tally to at least $5,000 for you to exit the sale without losing the earnest money.
+If you include, say, a $5,000 repair contingency in your purchase offer, all repairs you request to be uncovered by the home inspection must tally to at least $5,000 for you to exit the sale without losing the earnest money.

 The home inspector might be able to give estimates for repairs or recommend a contractor.

 Even if you need additional specialized inspections, it's not worth skipping out on the cost.
-If you're looking to save money when buying a home, try Clever.
-Clever will connect you with a top-performing agent who can help you navigate the entire home-buying process — plus you can get cash back.
+If you want to save money when buying a home, try Clever.
+Clever will connect you with a top-performing agent who can help you navigate the entire home-buying process — plus, you can get cash back at closing.

 👋 Compare hand-picked agents, get incredible savings